CMPSC350-Computational-Narrative-F2024/course_information/README.md

 ### Department Policies

 In this course, we will follow [department's policies](https://www.cis.allegheny.edu/teaching/policies/) regarding attendance, late assignment submissions, and AI use.
+Non-participation in a class activity will result in a missed attendance mark.

 ### Grading